This post may contain affiliate links. Please read our disclosure policy.

 The best homemade garlic butter is simple to make with just 3 ingredients that you probably already have on hand.
 It’s perfect for everything from potatoes to veggies to garlic bread.

-We spread it on everything from steak to mashed potatoes to chicken!
+I spread it on steak, stir it into make ahead mashed potatoes and melt it with my stove top chicken!
 This garlic butter has become a staple in our home, and it’s sure to become your family’s favorite, too.

 Homemade Garlic Butter Recipe